MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-sl-overview.md

    At this point in the process, you can verify whether the migration went well or not, fix any problems, and rerun the replication multiple times if you want to.
 Once the data replicates to the sandbox environment, you can use the troubleshooting tools in the [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].

-   To get started, go to [Replicate data](migration-data-replication.md). <!--broken migration-data-replication-SL.md-->
+   To get started, refer to [Replicate data](migration-data-replication.md). <!--broken migration-data-replication-SL.md-->

 1. **Data upgrade**